plexguide/Unraid_Intel-ARC_Deployment/README.md

 ## Optimizing AV1 Encoding Settings

 Adjust CRF and bitrate in the AV1 flow to balance quality and file size.
 Ensure hardware acceleration is on so the GPU does most of the work.
-Test out on a few files to figure where you like it, but I have discovered over time the set numbers provide the best balance between quality and size.
+Test out on a few files to figure out where you like it, but I have discovered over time the set numbers provide the best balance between quality and size.

 Keep in mind the following: